EU's top court says UK can unilaterally stop Brexit

 Just 36 hours before British lawmakers vote on May’s deal, the Court of Justice said in an emergency judgment that London could revoke its Article 50 formal divorce notice with no penalty.

-May’s government says the ruling means nothing because it has no intention of reversing its decision to leave the EU on March 29.
-But critics of her deal say it provides options — either to delay Brexit and renegotiate terms of withdrawal, or cancel it altogether if British voters change their minds.
+May’s government said the ruling means nothing because it has no intention of reversing its decision to leave the EU on March 29.
+But critics of her deal say the ruling provides options — either to delay Brexit and renegotiate withdrawal terms, or cancel it if British voters change their minds.

+The timing of the ruling on the eve of the British parliamentary vote was not a coincidence: the court said it had ruled with unprecedented haste to ensure that British lawmakers would understand their options.

+It also defied the EU’s own executive, which had argued permission was needed from other EU states to stop Brexit.
+Britain could stay with no penalty, it ruled, despite some European leaders saying it should have to give up perks agreed over the years, such as a valuable rebate on its dues.

-“The United Kingdom is free to revoke unilaterally the notification of its intention to withdraw from the EU,” the court said.
+“The United Kingdom is free to revoke unilaterally the notification of its intention to withdraw from the EU,” it said.
 “Such a revocation, decided in accordance with its own national constitutional requirements, would have the effect that the United Kingdom remains in the EU under terms that are unchanged.”

+Arriving to meet EU counterparts in Brussels, British Foreign Secretary Jeremy Hunt called the ruling “irrelevant”.
+The majority of British voters, who decided in a 2016 referendum to leave the EU, would be “shocked and very angry” if Brexit were halted.

+But Alyn Smith, a Scottish nationalist member of the European Parliament and one of the Brexit opponents who had brought the case to the top EU court in Luxembourg, said the ruling “sends a clear message to UK MPs ahead of tomorrow’s vote that there is a way out of this mess”.

-The future of Brexit remains deeply uncertain as dozens of lawmakers have publicly promised to vote down May’s divorce deal, a compromise that allowed the United Kingdom to exit while staying within the EU’s orbit.
+The future of Brexit remains deeply uncertain as dozens of lawmakers — both those who back a cleaner break with the EU and those who want closer ties — have publicly promised to vote down May’s divorce deal.

-The ultimate Brexit outcome will shape Britain’s $2.8 trillion economy, have far reaching consequences for the unity of the United Kingdom and determine whether London can keep its place as one of the top two global financial centres.
+Opponents say the deal could keep Britain subject to some EU rules indefinitely, even after it gives up its influence over setting them.
+May’s government says the terms are the only way to exit while protecting the supply chains of British business.
+Both Brussels and London say there is no scope to renegotiate.
+In the June 23, 2016 referendum, 17.4 million voters, or 52 percent, backed Brexit while 16.1 million, or 48 percent, backed staying.
+Polls suggest a re-run would still be close, although some older voters, who mainly voted to leave, have died and young people who mostly want to stay have reached voting age.

 Campaigners hoping to stop Brexit have been buoyed in recent weeks as May herself warned that if her deal was defeated then the United Kingdom could face either a no deal Brexit or no Brexit at all.

+Both May’s ruling Conservatives and the main opposition Labour Party are publicly committed to carrying out Brexit.
+But a no-deal Brexit is seen as so disruptive that parliament would be under strong pressure to block it.

+A growing number of backbench members of parliament says the only way out may be a new referendum, an option publicly backed by three of the four living former prime ministers.

-When asked about the ECJ’s ruling, Michael Gove, the most prominent Brexit campaigner in the British government, said the United Kingdom did not want to remain a member of the bloc it first joined in 1973.
+Michael Gove, the most prominent Brexit campaigner in the British government, said the ruling “doesn’t alter either the referendum vote or the clear intention of the government to leave on March 29”.

 “We don’t want to stay in the EU,” Gove, who serves as environment minister, told BBC radio.
 “We voted very clearly.
 17.4 million people sent a clear message that we wanted to leave the European Union and that also means leaving the jurisdiction of the European Court of Justice.

-“So this case is all very well but it doesn’t alter either the referendum vote or the clear intention of the government to leave on March 29,” Gove said.

 British newspapers have reported that May could delay the Dec.
-11 vote on her deal and the Northern Irish party which props up her government has suggested she should dash to Brussels to clinch better terms.
+11 vote on her deal.
+The Northern Irish party which props up her government has suggested she should dash to Brussels to clinch better terms.
 The EU says the agreement is the best it can offer and its substance cannot be changed.

 Gove said the vote would go ahead as planned.
 Current forecasts indicate May’s deal will be defeated, a step that would thrust the government’s Brexit plans into confusion.

-Three of the four living former British prime ministers, John Major, Tony Blair and Gordon Brown, have said a second referendum is the way to resolve the crisis.

-Some senior EU officials have said Britain should be allowed to remain but could be asked to give up some of the special terms it has acquired over the past four decades, notably a hefty rebate on its payments to the bloc’s budget.

-Writing by Guy Faulconbridge
+Writing by Guy Faulconbridge; Editing by Peter Graff